MetPX/sarracenia/docs/source/How2Guides/subscriber.rst

   - broker at one end, and the subtopic apply there.
   - client at the other end, and the accept/reject apply there.

-Pick *subtopics* ( which are applied on the broker with no message downloads ) to narrow the number of messages that traverse the network to get to the sarracenia client processes.
+Pick *subtopics* ( which are applied on the broker with no notification message downloads ) to narrow the number of notification messages that traverse the network to get to the sarracenia client processes.
 The *reject* and *accept* options are evaluated by the sr_subscriber processes themselves, providing regular expression based filtering of the posts which are transferred.
 *accept* operates on the actual path (well, URL), indicating what files within the